 If you’re unsure how to answer a question, please answer to the best of your ability.
 You can discuss and explain your answer on the day of your visa interview.
 If you made a minor mistake, such as biographical information or travel plans, you do not have to complete a new DS-160.
 Please let consular staff know that you made a mistake when you come for your visa interview at the Embassy.

 What if I lose my internet connection, the application “times out,” or I receive an error?
-Will my application be lost?
+Will my DS-160 be lost?

 I submitted my DS-160 online.
 What happens next?

-You can use your confirmation ID to reschedule your appointment on our website.
-If you do not have your confirmation ID, you will need to complete a new DS-160 before you can book a new slot.
-Please note that if you do not come for your appointment without rescheduling, your DS-160 will be cancelled and you will need to complete a new one if you decide to apply later.
+You will need your confirmation ID to cancel or reschedule your appointment on our website.
+The Embassy will not reschedule it for you.
+If you do not know your confirmation ID, you will need to complete a new DS-160 to generate a new barcode before you can book a slot.
+Please note that if you do not come for your appointment without rescheduling, your DS-160 may be cancelled; you will need to complete a new one if you decide to apply later.

 Can I bring my mobile phone, tablet or laptop inside the Embassy?

-You can bring your mobile phone and it will be kept at the entrance.
-A laptop or tablet is not allowed, it will not be admitted to the Embassy and it cannot be stored at the entrance.
+You can bring one mobile phone and it will be kept at the entrance.
+A laptop or tablet is not allowed, it will not be admitted to the Embassy, and it cannot be stored at the entrance.
 Please leave your laptop or tablet at home or store it securely before you arrive.
-If you arrive with items you cannot bring into the Embassy we may have to cancel your appointment.
+If you arrive with prohibited items you will not be allowed to attend your interview.

 How long will it take before my visa is issued?
 How will I know?

-In some cases the consular officer may advise you that additional processing is necessary to determine your eligibility for a visa.
-The consular officer will return your passport to you and may ask you to provide more documents.
+In some cases, the consular officer may advise you that additional processing is necessary to determine your eligibility for a visa.
+The consular officer may return your passport to you and may ask you to provide more documents.
 Most of these administrative processes are resolved within 60 days of the interview, but the time may vary depending on the individual circumstances of each case.
-Once final authorization is received, we will contact you to return the passport for visa issuance.
-You can track the status of your application at ceac.state.gov.
+You will be contacted as soon as there is an update on the status of your application.
+If your application is approved, we contact you to return your passport for visa issuance.

 Can I use my visa for multiple trips to the U.S.?
 What if my visa expires before my departure from the U.S.?

 If your visa is still valid you can travel to the U.S. with your two passports, as long as the visa is valid, not damaged, and is the appropriate type of visa required for your principal purpose of travel.
-(Example: tourist visa, when your principal purpose of travel is tourism).
 Both passports (the valid and the expired one with the visa) should be from the same country and type (Example: both Uruguayan regular passports, both official passports, etc.).
-When you arrive at the U.S. port-of-entry (POE, generally an airport or land border) the Customs and Border Protection Immigration officer will check your visa in the old passport and if s/he decides to admit you into the United States they will stamp your new passport with an admission stamp along with the annotation “VIOPP” (visa in other passport).
-Do not try to remove the visa from your old passport and stick it into the new valid passport.
+When you arrive at the U.S. port-of-entry, the immigration officer will check your visa in the old passport and if s/he decides to admit you into the United States they will stamp your new passport with an admission stamp along with the annotation “VIOPP” (visa in other passport).
+Do not try to remove the visa from your old passport and transfer it into the new valid passport.
 If you do so, your visa will no longer be valid.
-When renewing your passport, it is important to ask the passport authorities of your country not to damage your visa by punching holes or cutting off part of the page as they cancel your old passport.
+When renewing your passport, it is important to ask passport authorities of your country not to damage your visa by punching holes or cutting off part of the page as they cancel your old passport.